daveadams/bashutils/README.md

 * `stdlib.sh`: useful shared functions including error reporting, type checks, file state checks, and string matching

 Useful command line utilities are in `./bin`:
+* `dateseq`: `seq`, but for dates, including filtering by weekday
+* `subsize`: prints the cumulative file size of each subdirectory of PWD or the specified directories
 * `uc`: prints a sorted list of the frequency of unique lines in stdin or a file or set of files
-* `subsize`: prints the cumulative file size of each subdirectory of PWD or the specified directories

 ## INSTALLATION